Volumetric Surfaces: Representing Fuzzy Geometries with Layered Meshes: Introduction

-However, it is non-trivial to learn the optimal spacing between individual layers; we tackle this by representing them as separate SDFs during training.
+Textured shells \cite{lengyel2000real, lengyel2001real, bears2014practical} have long been used in computer graphics to simulate fuzzy surfaces while minimizing geometric complexity.
+These are modeled as concentric, \emph{uniformly spaced}, semi-transparent layers, and are still widely used in modern game production.
+Inspired by these techniques, our representation learns \emph{adaptively spaced} layers around a reconstructed object via gradient-based optimization.
+This allows for rasterization in a fixed order, from outermost to innermost, without the need for expensive empty space skipping or sorting during rendering.
+However, it is non-trivial to learn the optimal spacing between individual layers; we tackle this by representing them as separate signed distance functions (SDFs) during training.
 Before training all layers, we start by training a single opaque SDF that prevents degenerate solutions.
 We then add the additional layers, constraining them from intersecting one another.
 To further increase the expressivity of our representation, while keeping a low number of layers, we make each layer's transparency depend on the viewing direction.
-All layers are optimized toward smooth solutions, so that each can be baked into a lightweight mesh for efficient hardware-accelerated rasterization.
+All layers are optimized toward smooth solutions so that each can be baked into a lightweight mesh for efficient hardware-accelerated rasterization.
 The simplicity of our meshes enables computing a high-quality UV parameterization, which is often problematic for highly complex, monolithic meshes \cite{Reiser2024SIGGRAPH}.
 Finally, we optimize UV textures of spherical harmonics (SH) coefficients on the fixed geometry defined by our meshes.

-We demonstrate how our approach renders significantly faster than volume-based methods, enabling high frame rates on a wide range of commodity devices, while simultaneously being more capable at representing fuzzy objects than single-surface approaches.
+We demonstrate how our approach renders significantly faster than volume-based and splatting-based methods, enabling high frame rates on a wide range of commodity devices, while simultaneously being more capable at representing fuzzy objects than single-surface approaches.